codemagic-ci-cd/codemagic-docs/content/flutter/flutter-projects.md

 ## Multiple Flutter projects in one repository

-Codemagic supports monorepos and is able to detect multiple Flutter projects in a repository or projects not in the repository root provided that each project has its `pubspec.yaml` file with `flutter` dependency.
+Codemagic supports monorepos and can detect multiple Flutter projects in a repository or projects not in the repository root provided that each project has its `pubspec.yaml` file with `flutter` dependency.

 Initially, the only project path for every application is `.` — the root of the repository.
 The repository is scanned for Flutter projects during the first build, and if multiple projects are found, the first build is run for the project with the highest number of platforms available (presence of `android`, `ios` etc. directories).